nemosminer/NemosMiner/README.md

 CCMiner may need 'VCRUNTIME140.DLL' if you don't already have it: https://www.microsoft.com/en-us/download/details.aspx?id=48145

-running multiple cards its recommend to increase Virtual Memory 32gb-64gb is optimal
+running multiple cards its recommended to increase Virtual Memory 32gb-64gb is optimal

 this is a free project feel free to donate be much appreciated: